Derby fire deaths: Mick Philpott 'didn't bathe for 12 weeks'

 "It might sound strange to you, but I asked Mairead's permission and I got it.

-"We was one happy family."'All about love'
+"We was one happy family."

 Mr Smith said, before Ms Willis moved in, Mr Philpott would go to her house for sex, leaving Mairead to look after the children, but Mr Philpott replied: "It wasn't just sex, I was helping with the decorating as well."